Alexander-Hjelm/cheatsheets/.HOW_TO/azure-devops-admin.md

 ## Upgrade procedure

+Do the upgrade as a service user

 - Order a snapshot (maintainance)
-- Back up the databases (in AzDo Server Admin Console, Tfs_DefaultCollection, Tfs_Configuration)
+  - For an in-place upgrade, it's sufficient to just back up the databases (in AzDo Server Admin Console, Tfs_DefaultCollection, Tfs_Configuration).
+- Take a screenshot of the configuration in the AzDo Admin console
-- In-place upgrade (Download .exe and run)
+- Download the .iso from https://docs.microsoft.com/en-us/azure/devops/server/download/azuredevopsserver?view=azure-devops and run)
 - Update all agents, from the agent pools in AzDo

 ## Verification steps